 You should also start considering a replacement furnace if you:

-• Could be eligible for state and local tax credits for installing a high-efficiency system.
+- Could be eligible for state and local tax credits for installing a high-efficiency system.
 You may be able to enjoy these one-time benefits, as well as incentives from local utility companies and savings on your monthly bills.
 Replacing an older unit with a high-efficiency Energy Star-rated heating unit could save you as much as 20% in heating costs.

-• Are selling your home in the next few years.
+- Are selling your home in the next few years.
 Upgrading your heating system could add significant resale value to your home.

-• Are experiencing frequent expensive repairs.
+- Are experiencing frequent expensive repairs.
 Furnaces and heat pumps tend to incur the most mechanical breakdowns in the last two years of their serviceable lifespan.
 If you’re finding yourself frequently having to repair your unit, or if replacement parts are becoming difficult to track down, your system may be outdated and it may be time for a new one.

-Prevent Future Furnace or Heat Pump Problems with Suntech Heat and Air
+Prevent Future Furnace or Heat Pump Problems With Suntech Heat and Air

 There are two easy ways to help ensure your furnace or heat pump is always ready for wild Oklahoma weather:

-• Change the system’s air filters regularly to minimize dust buildup and prevent system clogging and overheating.
-Whether you have a heat pump or a furnace, you should change the system air filters every 6 months.
+- Change the system’s air filters regularly to minimize dust buildup and prevent system clogging and overheating.
+Whether you have a heat pump or a furnace, you should change the system air filters every 6 months.Â

-• Schedule regular maintenance, including an annual tune-up, with Suntech Heat and Air.
+- Schedule regular maintenance, including an annual tune-up, with Suntech Heat and Air.

 Suntech Heat and Air has been keeping Oklahomans warm for more than 30 years.
 Our team of experienced, knowledgeable, and licensed technicians are trained to service all makes and models of oil, gas, and electric furnaces as well as heat pumps.
 Our comprehensive 15-point inspections mean we don’t miss a thing, and we’re proud to offer 24/7 emergency service with no overtime fees for nights, weekends, or holidays and no extra charges for emergency calls.

 Be confident in a heating system that will carry you through the ups and downs of Oklahoma winters.
 We make keeping your home comfortable affordable and convenient with $89.95 furnace tune-ups and $500 of a complete system installation if you need a replacement.
-Contact us today at 405-348-9743 or by emailing us at info@suntechokc.com.
+Contact us today at 405-785-0950 or by emailing us at info@suntechokc.com.